sqlxpert/lights-off-aws/README.md

 [Quick Start](#quick-start)
 Step&nbsp;3 includes the option to install Lights Off as a Terraform module in one region in one AWS account.
+This is the basic `//terraform` module.

 The
 [enhanced region support](https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/guides/enhanced-region-support)